simulation-optimization/mrg32k3a-numba/README.md

 * [NumPy](https://numpy.org/): For numerical operations and array manipulation.
 * [Numba](https://numba.pydata.org/): For JIT compilation and performance acceleration.
-* [mrg32k3a](https://pypi.org/project/mrg32k3a): The base pure-Python implementation of the generator.
+* [mrg32k3a](https://pypi.org/project/mrg32k3a): A Python implementation of the mrg32k3a pseudo-random number generator.

 ## License